 2. Restrict access to customer data

-Several well publicized stories about hospital workers reading records of celebrity patients highlights this.
+Several well-publicized stories about hospital workers reading records of celebrity patients highlight this.
 Even the best systems can be circumvented by the people working in the system if they have unrestricted access.

 3. Stored customer data securely